3eIlla/alx-low_level_programming/README.md

 How to use the exit function
 What are the functions calloc and realloc from the standard library and how to use them

+# D General
+What are macros and how to use them
+What are the most common predefined macros
+How to include guard your header files

+# E General
+What are structures, when, why and how to use them
+How to use typedef

 # 10